- Siena Research Institute

 Hines Hall · First Floor

-This on-line, fully customizable, institution specific assessment tool invites 100% of your students to participate, and yields a representative view of your student body involvement in and attitudes toward service.
+This online, customizable, institution-specific assessment tool invites 100% of your undergraduate students to participate, and yields a representative view of your student body involvement in and attitudes toward service.
+Specific questions addressed:

 - What percentage of undergraduates engage in community service?